Guide for bereaved family members

 When can the funeral take place?

 The funeral can take place after a cause of death has been determined and the death certificate has been issued.
+In some cases, an interim death certificate will be issued to allow the funeral to take place while further tests are being done.

 When will I know the cause of death?